Handheld laser welding for small shops

 • AI-assisted welding control

-• More compact and energy-efficient designs
+• More compact, energy-efficient designs

 • Integration with smart manufacturing platforms